-TURUN YLIOPISTON YLIOPPILASKUNTA THE STUDENT UNION OF THE UNIVERSITY OF TURKU

-490 minimises the effect of background factors and the publication of results 491 should be realised without personal data.

-The right to claim correction included in the Universities Act is a key part of the realisation of students' legal protection.
-The University of Turku should aim at solving received claims for correction related to student admission within 14 days of the expiration of the deadline so that students receive information on their place of study in a reasonable time.

-SORA legislation related to the safety of education and working life is reformed in 2023-2027.
-A key aim of the SORA legislation is to improve the safety of education and working life after it and to increase the possibilities of the organisers of education and degrees and higher education institutions to address a student's unsuitability for a field of study.

-In the reform of the SORA legislation, TYY aims at ensuring the legal protection of students in problematic situations related to studying and at influencing the application of the legislation being reformed so that the procedures are based on legislation and regulations provided under it.
-As part of the reform, the students' legal protection board should be abolished and the cancelling and returning of the right to study transferred to administrative court.

-The status of doctoral students researchers in the university community should be strengthened.
-Selection of doctoral students researchers should be equal and just, and the requirements for admission should be informed in a sufficient extent and early enough.
-Doctoral researchers should have equal possibilities with other university groups to participate in the preparation and decision-making of the university.

-Doctoral researchers should be guaranteed with an equivalent right to study counselling as basic degree students.
-Sufficient introduction to postgraduate studies should be available and should enable the inclusion of pedagogic studies and transferable skills.
-Part-time research and postgraduate studies should be possible.
-Universities should provide better information on grants suitable for doctoral students and other financing possibilities as well as to provide guidance in drafting applications.

-The university should systematically follow and evaluate the realisation of the quality of their education.
-The quality assessment should take into account students' learning experiences and the self-assessment of the unit.
+- 510 minimises the effect of background factors and the publication of results 511 should be realised without personal data. - The right to claim correction included in the Universities Act is a key part of - 513 the realisation of students' legal protection.
+The University of Turku should - aim at solving received claims for correction related to student admission so - 515 that students receive information on their place of study in a reasonable - 516 time. - 517 SORA legislation related to the safety of education and working life is - reformed in 2023-2027.
+A key aim of the SORA legislation is to improve the - 519 safety of education and working life after it and to increase the possibilities - of the organisers of education and degrees and higher education institutions - 521 to address a student's unsuitability for a field of study. - 522 In the reform of the SORA legislation, TYY aims at ensuring the legal - 523 protection of students in problematic situations related to studying and at - 524 influencing the application of the legislation being reformed so that the - 525 procedures are based on legislation and regulations provided under it.
+As - 526 part of the reform, the students' legal protection board should be abolished - 527 and the cancelling and returning of the right to study transferred to - 528 administrative court. - 529 The status of doctoral researchers in the university community should be - 530 strengthened.
+Selection of doctoral researchers should be equal and just, - and the requirements for admission should be informed in a sufficient - 532 amount and early enough.
+Doctoral researchers should have equal - 533 possibilities with other university groups to participate in the preparation and - 534 decision-making of the university. - 535 Doctoral researchers should be guaranteed with an equivalent right to study - 536 counselling as degree students.
+Sufficient introduction to postgraduate - 537 studies should be available and should enable the inclusion of pedagogic - 538 studies and transferable skills.
+Part-time research and postgraduate studies - 539 should be possible.
+Universities should provide better information on grants - 540 suitable for doctoral researchers and other financing possibilities as well as to - 541 provide guidance in drafting applications. - 542 The university should systematically follow and evaluate the realisation of the - 543 quality of their education.
+The quality assessment should take into account - 544 students' learning experiences and the self-assessment of the unit.